 No, not that Coney Island.
 This classic park dates back to 1887, includes the Python roller coaster, and offers the huge Sunlite Pool for swimming.

 One of the country's premier amusement parks, Kings Island has an incredible lineup of coasters, including the legendary, The Beast and Banshee.
-Check out our rundown of the best rides at Kings Island.
 The outdoor water park, Soak City, is included with admission.
 Adjacent to the park is the indoor water park resort, Great Wolf Lodge at Kings Island.

 This is a small, classic amusement park built in 1952.
 Rides include a kiddie roller coaster.
 It's geared to families with children that are 2 to 5 years old.